nashville-software-school/front-end-curriculum/24-javascript-201/README.md

 + condiments
 + veggies

-As before, one team member creates a Github project and adds the other(s) as collaborators.

 Your project should have one HTML file that has:

 + a section of options for each sandwich part
 + the ability to select multiple, or zero, choices for each section (such as turkey _and_ bacon, or "no meat")
 + a button with a label of "Make me a sandwich"